 Mental disability is defined in the Act as any mental disorder, developmental disorder or learning disorder, regardless of the cause or duration of the disorder.

 A disability may be actual or perceived.
-For example, an employer may mistakenly believe that an employee is addicted to marijuana and make a derogatory comment about the employee.
+For example, an employer may mistakenly believe that an employee is addicted to marijuana and make a derogatory comment about the employee or discipline the employee.
 An addiction to drugs or alcohol, whether actual or perceived, is a protected ground under the Act.
 In this example, the employee would be considered to have a perceived disability.

 The Act allows people to make a complaint to the Commission if they feel that they have experienced harassment or have been discriminated against in a specific area and based on grounds protected under the Act.